 - If using a tongs (or metal spatula) to add and turn your chicken, make sure to wash it in between uses.
 It will have raw chicken bacteria on it which you don’t want to transfer to the cooked chicken.

 - Use an instant thermometer!
 It’s the best way to ensure that your chicken is not over or undercooked.
 Check the thickest part of the breast and place the tip of the thermometer about halfway into it.
 You want a temperature of 160˚F. 165˚F is the ideal temperature for chicken but the temp will go up a little more once you remove it from the heat.
-This is a wonderful, highly reviewed instant thermometer:
+This is a great instant thermometer.

 - Once the temperature reaches 160˚F, remove the chicken from the heat and cover loosely with foil.
 Allow the chicken to rest for at least 5 minutes.
 This will allow the juices to redistribute and not run out when the meat is sliced into.

-- Use a cast iron or heavy duty stainless steel pan for best results.
-Although I love a non-stick pan for lots of things, I don’t recommend using one for making Restaurant Style Sautéed Chicken Breasts.
-You want a nice sear which you won’t get with the non-stick.
-If you don’t own a cast iron pan, they are wonderful and can be used for both sweet and savory dishes.
+- If you don’t own a cast iron pan, they are wonderful and can be used for both sweet and savory dishes.
 If cared for properly, a cast iron pan will last for generations!
 Mine is like an old friend and actually belonged to Scott’s grandmother.
 I wish it could speak as I’m sure it would have wonderful tales to tell!
-Cast iron pans aren’t expensive and, though they’re very heavy, you can get free shipping on this one with Amazon!
+Cast iron pans like this one aren’t expensive and, they’re great for both cooking and baking.

 - This recipe is totally adjustable regarding serving yield.
-Just use a large enough pan so that the meat is not crowded and 1 1/2-2 tablespoons of oil for every two breasts.
+Just use a large enough pan so that the meat is not crowded and a little extra butter/oil for each additional breast.
 That’s it!

 - 2 teaspoons dry Italian seasoning

-- 4 small to medium boneless skinless chicken breasts see notes above in post
+- 4 medium boneless skinless chicken breasts see notes above in post

 For the rub, combine all ingredients in a small bowl and stir well to combine.
 Set aside.

-Heat 2 tablespoons of oil in a cast iron or heavy stainless steel pan over medium heat for two minutes.
-Oil should be fairly hot, but not at the smoking point.
+Heat the butter and olive oil in a cast iron or heavy stainless steel pan over medium heat.
+Butter should sizzle a bit and be fairly hot but watch it at this point to prevent burning.
 Make sure the pan is large enough to accommodate all of the breasts without crowding.

 - Add the chicken and allow to sit for 3 minutes without touching.
 After 3 minutes, take a peek at the underside of one of the breasts.
 If it’s browning too quickly lower the heat a bit.
 Continue cooking for a total of 5 minutes or until the underside is nicely browned.

-- Flip breasts to opposite side and immediately lower heat to the lowest setting.
-Continue to cook for another 5-8 minutes OR until internal temperature reaches 160˚F. (see notes above in Café Tips)
+Flip breasts to the opposite side and immediately lower heat to medium-low.
+Cover and continue to cook for another 5-10 minutes OR until internal temperature reaches 160˚F when an instant thermometer is inserted into the center of the thickest part of the breast.
+(The time will vary depending on the size of each portion -see notes above in Café Tips)

-- Once 160˚F is reached, remove the pan from heat and cover loosely with foil.
+Once 160˚F is reached, remove the chicken to a clean plate and cover loosely with foil.
 Allow to sit for 5 minutes, then slice and enjoy!
+If serving as an entreé, pour the delicious juices from the pan over the chicken.